kristianmandrup/bs-mithril-stream/README.md

 mithril-stream can be used with modern state management solutions like [Meiosis](https://meiosis.js.org/) to great effect.
 No need for Virtual DOMs or other "complex machinery" at this point in time ;)

+## Writing bindings

+To help write bucklescript bindings for this lib (and hence make it usable from ReasonML) see the [FFI cheatsheet](https://github.com/glennsl/bucklescript-ffi-cheatsheet) and go for it!

 ### Install

 `npm i bs-mithril-stream`